mkinderwater/mk-piclock/README.md

 The web interface warns when Linux has not confirmed time synchronization.

-> [!NOTE]
+### Why time synchronization matters

-> Without a battery-backed real-time clock, correct time after a power loss depends on Linux restoring time and reaching a network time source.
+The clock does not have a battery-backed real-time clock.

+After a power loss, it depends on Linux restoring the approximate time and then reaching a network time source.

+Alarms should not be trusted until the clock reports that time is synchronized.

 ---

 ## Raspberry Pi boot configuration

-Raspberry Pi OS Lite based on Debian 13 Trixie stores boot configuration in:
+Raspberry Pi OS Lite based on Debian 13 Trixie stores its boot configuration in:

 ```text
 /boot/firmware/config.txt